 - Increased risk of depression

 Apart from that, you’re a lot more likely to suffer from a sugar crash after the caffeine wears off, where you feel slow and lethargic as your body tries to process all the added sugar into your system.

-If you don’t feel like having sugar in your energy drinks and just want a caffeine hit with carbonation, check out the article I’ve written on the best sugar-free energy drinks where I’ve listed some notable alternatives.
+If you don’t feel like having sugar in your energy drinks and just want a caffeine hit, check out the article I’ve written on the best sugar-free energy drinks where I’ve listed some notable alternatives.

 Is The Sugar In AMP Energy Drink Vegan?